Another great question I got from David Le Goff:

 Does OpenFlow/SDN make sense in L4-7 world?

-It makes perfect sense to offer programmable APIs in L4-7 appliances, and an ever-increasing number of vendors is doing that, from major vendors like F5’s Open API to startups like Embrane and LineRate Systems.
+It makes perfect sense to offer programmable APIs in L4-7 appliances, and an ever-increasing number of vendors is doing that, from major vendors like F5’s Open API to startups like LineRate Systems.
 However, appliance configuration and programming is a totally different problem that cannot be solved with OpenFlow.
 OpenFlow is not a generic programming language but a simple protocol that allows you to download forwarding information from controller to data plane residing in a networking element.

 Is OpenFlow still useful in L4-7 world?